Lloyds takes 250 million pound hit on Spanish sale

 Lloyds said it planned to be "a supportive shareholder" of Sabadell and would keep the shares for at least two years.

-Shares in Sabadell were near flat at 1.58 euros by 5:52 a.m.
-ET after shedding 30 percent since August.
+Shares in Sabadell were near flat at 1.58 euros by 10:52 a.m.
+British time after shedding 30 percent since August.
 Shares in Lloyds were up almost 1 percent.

 Lloyds will report its first quarter results on Tuesday.